-Once the grant agreement has been executed, a Grantee is required to submit a grant progress report each month until all grant funds have been expended.
+Once the grant agreement has been executed, Grantees are required to submit a grant progress report each month until all grant funds have been expended.
 Grant progress reports are due to MEA by the 10th of the month following the month covered (for example, the grant report for March 2016 should be submitted to MEA by April 10, 2016).